Conservative network Newsmax agrees to pay $67M in defamation case over bogus 2020 election claims

 Delaware Superior Court Judge Eric Davis had ruled earlier that Newsmax did indeed defame Denver-based Dominion Voting Systems by airing false information about the company and its equipment.
 But Davis left it to a jury to eventually decide whether that was done with malice, and, if so, how much Dominion deserved from Newsmax in damages.
 Newsmax and Dominion reached the settlement before the trial could take place.

+“Newsmax believed it was critically important for the American people to hear both sides of the election disputes that arose in 2020,” the company said in a statement.
+“We stand by our coverage as fair, balanced, and conducted within professional standards of journalism.”

+A spokesperson for Dominion said the company was pleased to have settled the lawsuit.

-The disclosure came as Trump, who lost his 2020 reelection bid to Democrat Joe Biden, vowed in a social media post Monday to eliminate mail-in ballots and voting machines such as those supplied by Dominion and other companies.
+The disclosure of the settlement came as Trump, who lost his 2020 reelection bid to Democrat Joe Biden, vowed in a social media post Monday to eliminate mail-in ballots and voting machines such as those supplied by Dominion and other companies.
 It was unclear how the Republican president could achieve that.

 The same judge also handled the Dominion-Fox News case and made a similar ruling that the network repeated numerous lies by Trump’s allies about his 2020 loss despite internal communications showing Fox officials knew the claims were bogus.
 At the time, Davis found it was “CRYSTAL clear” that none of the allegations was true.